drewgingerich/recipes/zimtsterne.md

 ## Recipe

-1. Beat egg whites until stiff (they don't move when bowl is tilted)
+1. Beat egg whites until stiff peaks
 2. Sift powdered sugar and fold in gently
-3. Add almond flour, cinnamon, and vanilla extract and fold in gently
+3. In second bowl, mix almond flour, cinnamon, vanilla extract and salt
+4. Gently fold almond flour mix into egg whites
-4. Place dough in the fridge until firm, around 30 minutes
+5. Place dough in the fridge until firm, around 30 minutes
-5. Preheat the oven to 280 F
+6. Preheat the oven to 250 F
-6. Line a baking sheet (or several, depending on size) with parchment paper and dust with powdered sugar
+7. Line a baking sheet (or several, depending on size) with parchment paper and dust with powdered sugar
-7. Place dough on baking sheet and roll out to 1/4 inch
+8. Place dough on baking sheet and roll out to 1/4 inch
-8. Bake on the bottom shelf for 20 minutes
+9. Bake on the bottom shelf for 20 minutes
-9. Let cool overnight and then cut into squares
+10. Let cool overnight and then cut into squares

 If cookie is sticking to the parchment paper after baking, you can cook it for longer to help the bottom crisp up and release more easily.